 As a whole, the food and feed system should be future-proofed, a task that should go beyond the sole focus of crop improvement.
-This future proofing should include digitisation to manage agricultural production systems.
-Improving soil quality and reducing food waste are essential strategies for increasing food system resilience.
+This future-proofing should include digitisation to manage agricultural production systems, improve soil quality, and reducing food waste are essential strategies for increasing food system resilience.

-Crop improvement strategies are also seen as a vital part of this; improving protein quality, nutrient uptake and water-use efficiency are essential for reducing protein dependency, improving environmental sustainability and adapting to climate change threats.
+Crop improvements strategies are also seen as a vital apart of this; improving protein quality, nutrient uptake and water-use efficiency are essential strategies for reducing protein dependency, improving environmental sustainability and adapting to climate change threats.
+In this context, it should of course be realised that not all plants contain relevant levels of protein, and emphasis on improving protein quality should be prioritised for relevant protein crops such as (pseudo)cereals, oilseeds and legumes.